“I exercise. I go to the gym. But it doesn’t seem to do anything for me.”

 A full CRM platform offers far richer functionality and delivers far more value.
 It allows you to manage opportunities within the system, so you and your team are always taking the right actions at the right moment, using the most up to date information.
 It allows you to capture data from web forms and customer surveys.
 You can do A/B testing on outbound campaigns.
 You can score and nurture leads.
 And unlike most ERP systems, your CRM platform will be cloud-based so you can access it any time anywhere.

 The manufacturers who move from what they thought was a CRM platform to one that offers all this functionality report a transformation in their ability to access information and insights about their business and a dramatic improvement in their ability to manage relationships with customers.
-Those customers enjoy a far more positive experience, the sales and marketing teams are more connected and sophisticated in their approach to new and existing accounts, and the whole organization becomes more efficient and profitable.
+Those customers enjoy a far more positive experience, the sales and marketing teams are more connected and sophisticated in their approach to new and existing accounts, and the whole organisation becomes more efficient and profitable.

 Some manufacturers worry that this will be more expensive.
 However, a more relevant calculation to consider is return on investment.
 Manufacturers tell us that they switch to Workbooks CRM in order to unlock data which is usually held in ERP and drive efficiencies across the business – whether that’s a 20% uplift in sales to existing customers with improved after-market services, or scaling the business to build relationships with new customers and enable more transactions.